Generative Social Choice: Second Component: Empirical Validation of Queries

+Most relevant to the quality of subtask~(ii) of the generative query is the \emph{minimum} rating across the four participants.
+As \cref{fig:win_rate} shows, a randomly-selected generated statement beats \emph{all four} participant statements with respect to the minimum utility with 61.1\% probability (CI: 58.0\% -- 64.1\%), and the best of four generated statements beats all four participant statements with 79.0\% probability (CI: 76.4\% -- 81.4\%).
+This shows that, as judged by the discriminative query, our prompt for subtask~(ii) finds good consensus statements, clearly exceeding the baseline of taking the most broadly acceptable participant position, especially when we ensemble over a few generations. }

-Therefore, we will restrict our evaluation to comparing the different types of statement generation sources in our ensemble and show that they are complementary, i.e., that we benefit from choosing an ensemble approach rather than any single source.
-For this experiment, we randomly draw 40 out of the 100 agents and attempt to find a statement that maximizes the 20th-highest rating.\footnote{This simulates what is required of the generative query in the fourth round of running \cref{alg:cjr} with $n=100,k=5$.} We then generate one statement each through four sources (three of which feature in our ensemble), by applying the LLM prompt once to all 40 agents (“all”), once to a random subset of five agents (“random 5”), once to a group of six agents generated by the nearest-neighbor heuristic (“nn($s=5$)”, see \cref{fn:nn} for details), and once, as a point of reference, to a single randomly selected agent (“random 1”).
-We run this experiment 50 times and show the results in \cref{fig:generative-queries:swarm}.
+{For subtask~(i) we verify that, by ensembling over a few clusters, we consistently produce statements with high agreement rating.
+For this experiment, we randomly draw 80 out of the 100 agents and attempt to find a statement that maximizes the 20th-highest rating.
+This scenario simulates what is required of the generative query in the second round of running \cref{alg:cjr} with $n=100, k=5$.
+Recall that one source of statements in our ensemble samples a uniformly random agent, takes their 9 nearest neighbors, and then generates a statement for these 10 agents.
+In this experiment, we run this process four times, so we get four clusters and hence four statements in our ensemble.
+We run this experiment for 50 scenarios and show the results in \cref{fig:gen_query_eval}.